HERA-Team/hera_opm/README.md

 generated, the `makeflow` program itself is used to execute the steps in the pipeline.

-There are generally XX steps required to "build a pipeline":
+There are generally 5 steps required to "build a pipeline":

 1. Write *task scripts* that will be executed by `makeflow` for a given stage in the pipeline.
 These scripts should generally be as atomic as possible, and